 Stage two describes the connection method to the database, using the object orientated programming method.
-Each variable is assigned a value which is called within the “conn” object.
+Each variable is assigned a value, which is called within the “conn” object.
 A conditional statement is used to check if the connection was successful or not returning a “cannot connect” error message if the connection fails.

 “Error is the base class for all internal PHP errors” (php.net, n.d.)